boromir674/konstantinoslampridis.io/README.md

 We can use `gatsby-config.ts` or graphQL to get the Metadata from the source values.
 Each page should have elements such as `<meta name="description" content={seo.description} />`.

+Audit live website at https://www.seoptimer.com/konstantinoslampridis.io for
+- SEO
+- UX
+- and more!

 ## Docker (legacy) notes